Best Tips For Growing Rhubarb In Containers

 Hardy Tarty (also known as ‘Colorado Red') is a heritage cultivar that produces scarlet stalks as wonderfully sour as the name indicates.

-It's also another variety that can endure hot weather while being classed in Zones 3-8, making it an ideal choice for both southern and northern gardens.
-Because it's already sour, and rhubarb grows tarter as the season progresses, you may pick this kind from late spring through the end of summer.
+It's another variety that can endure hot weather while being classed in Zones 3-8, making it an ideal choice for both southern and northern gardens.
+Because it's already sour, and rhubarb grows tarter as the season progresses, you may pick this kind from late spring through summer.

 At maturity, this variety grows two to three feet tall and broad and prefers a sunny location in the garden.